 Our client had to go to the emergency room due to the injuries he sustained.
 He complained of neck and low back pain.
 He eventually began physical therapy under the direction of a medical doctor.
 His treating physician ordered a cervical and lumbar MRI based on continued complaints of numbness, tingling, and shooting pain down his legs.

 Comments from Attorney Joseph R. Morrison: The MRI results showed two large disc protrusions in his cervical spine, as well as a large disc protrusion in his lumbar spine that displaced a nerve root.
 His treating physician clearly noted the multiple disc bulges at different levels in his low back coincided with his prolonged back pain, as well as the numbness and pain radiating down his legs.

 The client eventually had to undergo multiple lumbar median branch nerve blocks to obtain some amount of relief from his symptoms.
-Our Dallas personal injury attorneys submitted a settlement proposal and the carrier, a major insurance company, tendered the policy limits without negotiation.
+Our Plano personal injury attorneys submitted a settlement proposal and the carrier, a major insurance company, tendered the policy limits without negotiation.